kyma-project/busola/docs/extensibility/jsonata.md

 ## Scoping

-The primary data source of jsonata expressions changes depending on where it's used.
-Starting with the root it contains the whole resource, but whenever it's in a child whose parent has a **source** (in lists and details) or **path** (in forms) parameter, the scope changes to data from that source or path.
+The primary data source of JSONata expressions changes depending on where it's used.
+Starting with the root, it contains the whole resource, but whenever it's in a child whose parent has a **source** (in lists and details) or **path** (in forms) parameter, the scope changes to data from that source or path.

 Additionally in arrays, scope changes to the array item.